 - (a) In accordance with clause 7.16.3(6A) non-contestable unmetered loads must be included in settlements.
-Consequently, trading interval data is required to be calculated by NMI Datastream for those non-contestable unmetered loads. - (b) MCs must ensure that a list of non-contestable unmetered loads is maintained and kept up to date. - (c) MCs must ensure that calculation methodologies and Agreed Loads for non-contestable unmetered loads are maintained and kept up to date. - (d) MCs must create and maintain an Inventory Table, to facilitate the calculation of metering data for each non-contestable unmetered load NMI, that contains Unmetered Device loads and at least the information required in 13.2.2, 13.3.2 or 13.5.2, whichever is applicable.
-The MC must ensure that the Inventory Table is maintained and kept up to date.. - (e) The MC must ensure that details of the Inventory Table, calculation methodologies and Agreed Loads are agreed prior to implementation by relevant Registered Participants and provided to relevant Registered Participants when requested.
+Consequently, trading interval data is required to be calculated by NMI Datastream for those non-contestable unmetered loads. - (b) MCsLNSPs must ensure that publish a list of non-contestable unmetered loads is maintained and keep this listkept up to date. - (c) MCsLNSPs must ensure that calculation methodologies and Agreed Loadspublish a Load Table for non-contestable unmetered loads are maintained and keep this Load Tablekept up to date. - (d) MCsLNSPs must ensure that at least the following information is maintained and kept up to date to facilitate the calculation of metering data create and maintain an Inventory Table, in accordance with 13.2.2, for each non-contestable unmetered load NMI. - (i) the Unmetered Device type; - (ii) the number of such Unmetered Devices installed; - (iii) the form of on/off control photoelectric cell control, timer control, ripple control or other control; - (iv) if timer control or ripple control, the on/off times for the timer control or the ripple control system; and - (i)(v) if other control, the on/off times. - (d)(e) The MCLNSP must ensure that provide details of the calculation methodologies and Agreed Loads Inventory Table are provided to relevant Registered Participants when requested.